 North Arrow Minerals Inc. ("North Arrow", "NAR" or the "Company") is a Canadian mineral exploration company focused on evaluating prospective diamond exploration properties in Canada.
-The Company's key diamond properties include the Naujaat (Nunavut), Pikoo (Saskatchewan), Lac de Gras (Northwest Territories), Loki (Northwest Territories) and Mel (Nunavut).
+The Company's key diamond properties include the Naujaat (Nunavut), Mel (Nunavut), Pikoo (Saskatchewan), Lac de Gras (Northwest Territories), and Loki (Northwest Territories) projects.
 Shares of the Company trade on the TSX Venture Exchange ("TSXV") under the symbol NAR.

-The following discussion and analysis of the Company's financial condition and results of operations for the six months ended October 31, 2017 should be read in conjunction with the financial statements of the Company for the six months ended October 31, 2017 and the years ended April 30, 2017 and April 30, 2016, together with the notes thereto.
-The MD&A supplements, but does not form part of the financial statements of the Company.
+The following discussion and analysis of the Company's financial condition and results of operations for the year ended April 30, 2018 should be read in conjunction with the audited financial statements of the Company for the years ended April 30, 2018 and April 30, 2017, together with the notes thereto.
+The MD&A supplements but does not form part of the audited financial statements of the Company.
 The Company's financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").